robert-gaines/aldrovanda/README.md

 - Files uploaded to the unauthenticated share are hashed, encrypted and relocated.
 The original file is deleted.
 - Encrypted files remain on the system and can be downloaded for later analysis.
-- Use the decrypt.py scrypt along with the password established in the configuration file.
+- Use the decrypt.py script along with the password established in the configuration file.
 - All Samba sessions are closed with a subprocess call to smbcontrol, thusly reducing the window for follow on actions by an intruder.

 ![terminal](https://github.com/user-attachments/assets/0768d092-1f9b-450f-af19-4a099ffc2bcc)